-Another Guilty Plea in Aryan Knights Case
+Another Guilty Plea In Aryan Knights Case

-The charge of unlawful possession of a firearm is punishable by up to ten years in prison, a maximum fine of $250,000, and up to three years of supervised release.
+Unlawful possession of a firearm is punishable by up to ten years in prison, a maximum fine of $250,000, and up to three years of supervised release.

 Thompson is set for sentencing on April 8, 2013, before Chief U.S. District Judge B. Lynn Winmill, at the federal courthouse in Boise.